What Does Liberal Arts College Mean? Pros and Cons

 3 Common Liberal Arts Education Misconceptions

-These days, liberal is something that is strongly tied to a particular political leaning.
+These days, the word liberal is something that is strongly tied to a particular political leaning.

 It is associated with left individuals and groups that have liberal views — they support progressive reforms, including most especially the kinds that seek greater economic and social equality.

-But a liberal arts education has very little to no association with any political meaning.
+However, a liberal arts education has little to no association with political meaning.

-As a matter of fact, even before things such as liberals and conservatives in politics came into being, liberal arts was already referred to as such — liberal, just like liberty, comes from the Latin word “liber”, which means free or unrestricted.
+As a matter of fact, even before things such as liberals and conservatives in politics came into being, liberal arts were already referred to as such — liberal, just like liberty, comes from the Latin word “liber,” which means free or unrestricted.

-As a liberal arts degree or college graduate, you can think of yourself as someone who is free to think for yourself because you have been trained and educated on how to think and not simply what is deemed right for you to think.
+As a liberal arts degree or college graduate, you can think of yourself as someone free to think for yourself because you have been trained and educated on thinking and not simply what is deemed right for you to think.

-In the US, there are even conservative liberal arts colleges.
+In the US, there are even conservative liberal arts colleges, such as Brigham Young University, Regent University, and Liberty University.

-A liberal arts education, above all, has its foundations in the teachings of ancient Greek philosophers, including Aristotle and Plato, both of whom have existed long before Jesus Christ was born.
+A liberal arts education, above all, has its foundations in the teachings of ancient Greek philosophers, including Aristotle and Plato.

-What’s more, liberal arts itself appears in the writings of Cicero, a Roman philosopher, so many, many years before the Holy Bible was written.
+What’s more, liberal arts appears in the writings of Cicero, a Roman philosopher, many years before the Holy Bible was written.

-However, it’s true that some liberal arts colleges use a liberal arts education in order to provide their students with critical thinking skills, job preparation and a more profound relationship with God.
+However, some liberal arts colleges indeed use a liberal arts education to provide their students with critical thinking skills, job preparation, and a more profound relationship with God.

 Some of the top Christian liberal arts colleges in the US include:

-Humanities, which is a multidisciplinary area that includes human society, history, and culture, is one of the many building blocks of a liberal arts education.
+Humanities, a multidisciplinary area including human society, history, and culture, is one of the many building blocks of a liberal arts education.

-So, in other words, while it puts emphasis on humanities, liberal arts focus on numerous other disciplines, too, ranging anywhere from grammar, logic, and arithmetic to astronomy.
+So, in other words, while it emphasizes humanities, liberal arts focus on numerous other disciplines, too, ranging anywhere from grammar, logic, and arithmetic to astronomy.

 Math and the sciences are integral components of a liberal arts education.